St. Patrick's Day

 How do I get a death certificate in Tennessee?

 You may want copies of a death certificate for a number of reasons.
-If you are in charge of wrapping up the deceased person's affairs, you may require multiple, official copies to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.
+If you're in charge of wrapping up the deceased person's affairs, you might need multiple official copies to carry out your job.
+For example, you'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.

 In Tennessee, a death certificate must be filed with the office of vital records within five days of the death and before final disposition of the body.
-(Tennessee Code § 68-3-502.)
+(Tenn.
+Code § 68-3-502.)
 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death; usually this will be a funeral home, mortuary, or crematory.
-If you are the executor of the estate, you should ask for at least ten certified copies.
+If you're the executor of the estate, you should ask for at least 10 certified copies.

 If you need to order copies of a death certificate later, visit the website of the Tennessee Department of Health.
-From the DOH website, you can download a mail-in order form or find information about applying for death certificates in-person or online.
+From there, you'll find options for ordering death certificates online, in person, or by mail.

 To order certified copies of a death certificate, you must provide an acceptable form of identification, or sign your application and have it notarized.
 Each certified copy of a Tennessee death certificate costs $15.